China Aftermarket TPMS Market Size and Share

 Geography Analysis

 Eastern coastal provinces dominate value contribution owing to high vehicle density, strict inspection regimes, and established service networks.
-Guangdong, Jiangsu, and Zhejiang together account for over half of the China aftermarket TPMS market.
+Guangdong, Jiangsu, and Zhejiang together account for over half of the Chinese aftermarket TPMS market.
 Tier-1 cities inside these provinces show early uptake of smart sensors because the telematics infrastructure is mature and consumer income supports incremental features.

 Central and western regions emerge as volume drivers.
 Ongoing highway build-outs under national “western development” policies expand workshop footprints, enabling mid-range sensor offerings to reach new owners.
 Mountainous routes and harsher climates in provinces such as Sichuan accelerate tire degradation, raise replacement frequency, and enlarge the addressable base.
 Growing logistics traffic along the Belt and Road corridors also elevates TPMS demand among long-haul fleets.